HeBeDB/CatLaser2/Part_5/RaspberryPi/mjpeg-streamer/README.md

 ## systemd Service

-Finally to make the mjpeg-streamer tool always run when the Pi boots you can create and use a small systemd service.
-The included mjpeg-streamer.service file is this systemd service and you can install it by running the following commands from inside the same directory as this README.md file.
+Finally to make the mjpg_streamer tool always run when the Pi boots you can create and use a small systemd service.
+The included mjpg_streamer.service file is this systemd service and you can install it by running the following commands from inside the same directory as this README.md file.

-First you will want to replace the start.sh shell script included with mjpeg-streamer with a simpler script that uses the Pi camera plugin (just like manually running it above).
+First you will want to replace the start.sh shell script included with mjpg_streamer with a simpler script that uses the Pi camera plugin (just like manually running it above).
 The included start.sh file can be used to replace the script by running: